wmalab/HiCube/README.md

 ### 2.2 Visualize datasets in HiCube

-Before adding datasets to HiCube, users will first need to add public or local API servers (created with Docker) URLs to the **Track Source Servers**, and select a **Genome Assembly** e.g. hg19, mm10, for your datasets.
+Before adding datasets to HiCube, users will first need to enter public or local API servers (created with Docker) URLs to the **Track Source Servers**, click the **+** icon on the left side to add the server.

+Then select a **Genome Assembly** e.g. hg19, mm10, for your datasets.

 ![Add server](docs/img/add-server.png)